Frequently asked questions (FAQs) about VORANIGO®

 Does VORANIGO have a boxed warning?

-There is no boxed warning for VORANIGO.1 For more information on the warnings and precautions associated with treatment with VORANIGO, please refer to the Full Prescribing Information.
+There is no boxed warning for VORANIGO.
+For more information on the warnings and precautions associated with treatment with VORANIGO, please refer to the Full Prescribing Information.

 VORANIGO dosing

-VORANIGO is dosed once daily.1 The recommended dosage of VORANIGO in adult patients is 40 mg orally once daily.
-In pediatric patients 12 years and older, the recommended dosage is based on body weight—40 mg orally once daily if weighing ≥40 kg, and 20 mg orally once daily if weighing <40 kg.
+VORANIGO is dosed once daily.
+The recommended dosage of VORANIGO in adult patients is 40 mg orally once daily.
+In pediatric patients 12 years and older, the recommended dosage is based on body weight—40 mg orally once daily if weighing ≥40 kg or 20 mg orally once daily if weighing <40 kg.
 Continue treatment until disease progression or unacceptable toxicity.

 See more about VORANIGO dosing considerations